vmware-tanzu/velero/site/docs/master/style-guide.md

 ## Markdown elements

-### Line breaks
-Use a single newline to separate block-level content like headings, lists, images, code blocks, and others.
-The exception is second-level headings, where it should be two newlines.
-Second-level headings follow the first-level (or the title) without any preceding paragraphs or texts.
-A two line spacing helps visualize the overall structure of content in a code editor better.

 ### Headings
 People accessing this documentation may use a screen reader or other assistive technology (AT).
 [Screen readers](https://en.wikipedia.org/wiki/Screen_reader) are linear output devices, they output items on a page one at a time.
 If there is a lot of content on a page, you can use headings to give the page an internal structure.
 A good page structure helps all readers to easily navigate the page or filter topics of interest.